ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

 table 2
 ```

-> For the full list of primitive and types, see [here](./lists).
+> For the full list of primitive and types, see [here](./entities).

 # Defining Types

-Although any `CamelCase` class is an acceptable type, in `typed` the types are typically subject to the following conditions:
+Although any `CamelCase` class is an acceptable type, in {typed} the types are typically subject to the following conditions:
 1. they are constructed as the concretization of a `metaclass`
-2. they are a subclass of some already defined `typed` type
+2. they are a subclass of some already defined {typed} type
 3. they have a explicit `__instancecheck__` method
 4. they may contains a explicit `__subclasscheck__` method